KelseyCreekSoftware/KelseyCreekSoftware/IQ-File-Information.md

 # Rough Notes on IQ File Information

+This document summarizes key formats, standards, and tools related to IQ file handling and metadata.
+These formats can be evaluated and stack ranked for import into SigMF.

 ## SigMF

 SigMF specifies a way to describe sets of recorded digital signal samples with metadata written in JSON.
 SigMF can be used to describe general information about a collection of samples, the characteristics of the system that generated the samples, features of signals themselves, and the relationship between different recordings.